Most Recent Updates

 According to the CDC, there are two types of tests (decisions about testing are made by state or local health departments or healthcare professionals).

-HCPs may also use a chest CT scan for COVID-19 diagnosis, as this has been reported to be superior in early diagnosis compared with RT-PCR.
+In suspected serious cases, HCPs may also use a chest CT scan for diagnosis, as this has been reported to be superior in early diagnosis compared with RT-PCR.
 The CT can show what is called “ground glass”, or white spots on the lungs that indicate the infection is present.
 For pregnant women, the diagnostic value of the CT may outweigh possible radiation risk to the fetus (read Radiation).

 Women should have a risks and benefits conversation with their HCP regarding any imaging scans during pregnancy.